FAQs

 Pricing

-Kin Cooperative is supported exclusively by member donations: we don't have billionaire backers, we don't sell data, we don't use ads, and we don't charge transaction fees.
+Kin Cooperative is supported by member donations.
+We don't have billionaire backers, we don't sell data, we don't use ads, and we don't charge transaction fees.
+And it's not free or easy to develop and sustain a service like Kin.

-If you are a professional with regular, depandable income, we ask that you pay a little more.
-Perhaps the price of a coffee or a Netflix or Spotify subscription (£5.99).
+*if you are a professional with regular, depandable income, we ask that you contribute a little more - perhaps the price of a coffee or a streaming subscription (£5.99) - this allows us to make the platform available to others.

 We believe in making membership accessible.
-If £1 per month is a financial strain, or you are affiliated with Cooperation Town or Cooperation Hull, please WhatsApp Kin (faster) or contact Kin.
+If £1 per month is a financial strain, please WhatsApp Kin (faster) or contact Kin and we can talk to you about Solidarity Membership.

 Two easy steps (membership)